retorquere/zotero-better-bibtex/site/content/installation/preferences/export.md

 default: `both`

 Does what it says on the tin, really.
-If a reference has both a DOI and an URL, you can choose to have them both exported, or either one of them.
+If an item has both a DOI and an URL, you can choose to have them both exported, or either one of them.
 Note that for BibTeX, you must load the `url` package when you have `doi` or `url` fields. `doi` and `url` fields are so-called `verbatim` fields with different escaping rules, and BibTeX compilation will likely error out without the package loaded.

 Options: